-Call the Fund at (833) 637-3519:
+UNITE HERE HEALTH (833) 637-3519

-- When you have questions about your benefits or your available benefit options. - When you have questions about your eligibility for enrollment or benefits. - When you have questions about self-payments. - To update your address. - To report changes in your family status, such as divorce or a new child. - To request new ID cards. - To get forms or a new SPD.
+- When you have questions about your benefits. - When you have questions about your eligibility for enrollment or benefits. - When you have questions about your claim-including whether the claim has been received or paid. - When you have questions about selfpayments.

+- To update your address.

+- To report changes in your family status, such as divorce or a new child.

+- To request new ID cards.

+- To get forms or a new SPD.

-You can also visit UNITE HERE HEALTH's website to get forms, an electronic copy of your SPD, and other information: www.uhh.org/fsp.
+You can also visit UNITE HERE HEALTH's website to get forms, an electronic copy of your SPD, and other information: www.uhh.org.